Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 1. 14-Day Notice to Pay Rent or Vacate

 Used when a tenant fails to pay rent.
-The tenant has 14 days to either pay the overdue rent in full or vacate the property.
+The tenant has 14 days to either pay the overdue rent money in full or vacate the unit.

 2. 10-Day Notice to Comply or Vacate

-Issued when a tenant violates the terms of the lease, such as having unauthorized occupants or causing damage.
+Issued when a tenant violates the terms of the lease or rental agreement, such as having unauthorized occupants or causing damage.

 The tenant must remedy the violation or leave within 10 days.